aspyrin/eshop/README.md

 # eshop
-CMS for online store on Django &amp; Postresql
+CMS for online store on Django &amp; Postgresql